AgoraIO-Community/CloudClass-iOS/README.md

-# This version only for ASIA Region
+# This version only for Global Region